pts/minilibc686/README.md

   convenient to use it with *minicc* (see below).
 It is also the default C compiler for *minicc*: to build a program, run `./minicc -o prog prog.c`.

+* tools/omf2elf (with C source included): A tool to convert an i386 OMF .obj object file to an i386 ELF relocatable .o object file.
+This is useful, because the OpenWatcom C compiler creates the former, and the linkers (TinyCC, GNU ld(1) and GNU gold(1)) understand the latter, not the former.
+The *minicc* compiler frontend automatically runs this tool when using the OpenWatcom C compiler.

 * minicc: A C compiler frontend to build small, statically linked ELF-32 executables.
 Running minicc is the recommended way to build your programs using minilibc686.
 By default, these executables link against minilibc686,